Breastfeeding Myths vs. Facts: What Every Mom Needs to Know

 Most mothers can continue to enjoy a wide variety of foods and drinks, including caffeine, spicy foods, and allergenic foods, without negatively impacting their breastfed baby.

-But If you suspect that a particular food is causing discomfort or allergic reactions in your baby, consult with a healthcare provider.
+But If you suspect that a particular food is causing discomfort or allergic reactions in your baby, consult with a healthcare provider before eliminating it from your diet.

 Fact: While it’s recommended to avoid excessive alcohol consumption while breastfeeding, having 1 drink of alcohol is generally considered safe.